traszka116/vm/README.md

 - [ ] Explore writing a compiler for a simple TAC (three-address code) based language targeting the VM
 - [ ] Handle edge cases such as out-of-bounds memory access
 - [ ] Eliminate raw `@panic` calls in favor of VM-level exceptions or graceful failure handling
-- [ ] Add unit tests for instruction execution and memory/register operations
-- [ ] Improve documentation and add usage examples for writing programs targeting the VM

 ## Dependencies
 zig compiler (https://ziglang.org/download/)